 - Spending the holidays with only one parent for the entire Christmas holiday can be challenging for children.
 In this case, the other parent may consider still creating a “Christmas” for the children at a different time.
 By creating some unique and fun week-before-Christmas traditions—the non-travelling parent has created a meaningful experience the children can anticipate.

 Option 5: Creative Negotiation To Keep Family Traditions

 “Father shall have the Children for Christmas Eve evening every year to spend with Father and Father’s family.
-After Father’s family gathering on Christmas Eve, the Children shall spend the night with Father in all odd numbered years, and with Mother in all even numbered years.
+After Father’s family gathering on Christmas Eve, the Children shall spend the night with Father in all odd-numbered years and with Mother in all even-numbered years.
 Mother shall have the Children every Easter morning.”

 Option 6: Share Time Together During the Holiday

 “Mother shall have the children on Christmas Eve and overnight.
 Father is invited for Christmas Eve activities.
-Mother and Father shall have shared mutual parenting time beginning early Christmas morning in order to watch the Children open their gifts.
+Mother and Father shall have shared mutual parenting time beginning early Christmas morning to watch the Children open their gifts.
 In addition, the parties shall have shared parenting time, by mutual agreement, throughout Christmas Day.
 Father shall have the Children Christmas evening if he intends to spend time at his father’s residence.
 Otherwise, Christmas evening with the Children shall be pursuant to the mutual agreement between the parents.”